Shared Ground Loop Arrays

 The UK’s pioneer of domestic district ground source heat pump systems, Kensa Contracting, has secured the contract to deliver England’s largest shared ground loop array heat pump system with ENGIE.

-Summary: Summers are getting hotter – 2018 was one of the hottest ever recorded.
+Summary: Summers are getting hotter!
 Extreme heat is responsible for record numbers of emergency hospital admissions.
 Royal College of General Practitioners (RCGP) to cease investment in all fossil fuel companies as part of a drive to combat climate change and hotter summers and lower air pollution related hospital admissions.
 Well-insulated and glazed modern buildings featuring…